Reemaask2/Data-science-Udacity-nanodegree/First Project/README.md

 - Ploty
 - SciPy

-The motivitation for this project
- I was really interested in conducting exploratory data analysis using Obesity Levels dataset found on Kaggle containing to better understand:
+I was really interested in conducting exploratory data analysis using Obesity Levels dataset found on Kaggle to better understand:

 -
 -